-- 1. Replace cylinder and crane assembly in frame and close cylinder. - 2.
-Hook front of trigger guard into recess in frame (See Figure 15).
-Align pawl in its recess in the frame and be sure transfer bar is in correct position in rear of firing pin (See Figure 16).
-Using mainspring lever, withdraw trigger guard latch and swing trigger guard into position in frame.
-Then allow latch to re-engage.
-If solid resistance is felt when swinging trigger guard into frame, or if trigger guard will not lock into position, re-check position of pawl and transfer-bar (See Figure 16).
+- 1. Replace the cylinder and crane assembly in the frame and close the cylinder. - 2.
+Hook the front of the trigger guard into the recess in the frame (see Figure 12, p.
+21).
+Align the pawl in its recess in the frame and be sure the transfer bar is in the correct position in the rear of firing pin.
+Swing the trigger guard upward into position in the frame then allow the latch to re-engage.
+If solid resistance is felt when swinging the trigger guard into the frame, or if the trigger guard will not lock into position, re-check the position of the pawl and transfer bar (see Figure 14).

-NOTE: At this point in reassembly trigger should function to rotate and lock the cylinder.
-Pull the trigger a few times, returning it to its forward position by hand, to check proper functioning, as always with the revolver pointed in a safe direction.
+NOTE: At this point in reassembly the trigger should function to rotate and lock the cylinder.
+Pull the trigger a few times to check proper functioning, as always with the revolver pointed in a safe direction.